Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Higher order derivatives

 with

 We multiply by $\lambda$ and obtain (recall that $P_j=\lambda \cv{x}_j$):

-The right side of \eqref{eq:higher-order1} is already known and is a polynomial in $\lambda$ of degree at most $n+3$.
+The right hand side of \eqref{eq:higher-order1} is already known and is a polynomial in $\lambda$ of degree at most $n+3$.
 Hence $P_1 x_1^{(n)}$ is a polynomial of degree at most $n+3$.
-When $u\sim v$, $P_1$ has two roots in $\D_{a}$, so since $x_1^{(n)}$ cannot have poles in $\D_{a}$, it must be a polynomial of degree at most $n+1$.
+When $u\sim v$, then both roots of $P_1$ are in $\D_{a}$, so since $x_1^{(n)}$ cannot have poles in $\D_{a}$, it must be a polynomial of degree at most $n+1$.
 This remains true for all $(u,v)$ by analyticity.
 Let $Q,R$ be the quotient and remainder of the division of the right side of \eqref{eq:higher-order1} with respect to $P_1$.
 Then

 and looking at the coefficients of $\lambda^0$, $\lambda^1$ and $\lambda^2$ in $\eqref{eq:higher-order1}$, we obtain a system of three complex equations with unknowns $x_{1,0}^{(n)}$, $x_{2,0}^{(n)}$ and $x_{3,0}^{(n)}$, whose determinant is . \end{proof}